PoloSpark/LeetCode/README.md

 # LeetCode
-This repository is used to store the LeetCode problems in Java, Python and Typescript languages
+This repository is used to store the LeetCode problem